"Boone Hall is also one of America's oldest working, living plantations."

 Slave Street and History Presentation: This informative presentation begins at the tip of Slave Street in front of the slave cabins.
 A tour guide presents a historical look at the living quarters, historic relics, and lifestyle of the slaves that lived here at Boone Hall.
 This talk is presented year round.

 Plantation Coach Tour: You will load up on an open air coach in front of the Butterfly Pavilion for a 40 minute motorized tour around the plantation.
 This ride covers one end of the plantation to the other...both geographically and historically.
 You will see how Boone Hall is one of the still working plantations that grows crops right here on the plantation that include strawberries, tomatoes, corn, watermelon, squash, blueberries, blackberries, cucumbers, and more.
 As you ride, our guides will also share stories and information about the different aspects of Boone Hall's history.
 This is one of the visitor favorites at Boone Hall and it is available year round weather permitting.

 Garden Tour: This tour allows you to see the many various plants, flowers, and trees that are currently growing in the beautiful gardens on the front lawn.
 One of the main features of our garden are antique roses that are over 100 years old.
 This tour is self guided.

 Butterfly Pavilion: This attraction is fun for all ages.
 See many different species of Butterflies on display and witness the different stages of their life cycle.
 These colorful butterflies fly freely in a Butterfly garden that allows visitors to experience the beauty of this fantastic species in a natural habitat.
 The exhibit is open primarily during the warmer late spring and summer months.
-The Butterfly Pavilion is presently open.
+The Butterfly Pavilion is presently closed for the winter.